Applying for a place

 Parents/carers will be notified of their appeal date by an external agency engaged by the Ark network.

-Any additional evidence parents/carers wish to submit in support of their appeal must be sent to the external agency at least 5 working days before the hearing.
+Any additional evidence parents/carers wish to submit in support of their appeal must be sent to the external agency at least five working days before the hearing.
 Any evidence not submitted by this deadline may not be considered by the independent appeal panel.